-In 2017 the government of Vanuatu decided to decided to issue a national ID card to all its citizens.
+In 2017 the government of Vanuatu decided to issue a national ID card to all its citizens.
 At the same time, the government also decided to link the civil and voter registration database, in order to improve the quality of the voter register and build trust and confidence in the system, as well as creating synergies among various government agencies.
 These decisions resulted in the launching of a nationwide national ID card registration effort, jointly coordinated by the Department of Civil Registry and Vital Statistics and the VEO.
-A massive "joint registration" campaign is currently underway, due to end before the 2020 general elections.
+A massive 'joint civil and voter registration' campaign was undertaken in 2019 and currently another massive civil and voter registration, data verification and validation campaign is ongoing, to be completed ahead of provincial elections 2021.